Timboslice003/30-Day-Chart-Challenge-2022/README.md

 are open sourced and are available for public use.

 # Day 1: Part to Whole
+Having a good starting QB on their rookie contract, allowing teams flexibility to spend money elsewhere, has shown to be a huge advantage.
+Tom Brady is good, too.\
+\
 ![Day_1_Part_to_Whole](https://user-images.githubusercontent.com/105609020/168524799-d84db03d-09b9-4627-8209-579ae313e27f.png)

 # Day 2: Pictogram
+The Patriots and Steelers are tied with the most
+Super Bowl wins.
+A handful of franchises are still searching for their first one.\
+\
 ![Day_2_Pictogram](https://user-images.githubusercontent.com/105609020/168520504-4f15320e-2009-4491-93c8-2a8204a1a299.png)

 # Day 3: Historical
+NFL games have been higher scoring in recent years
+, but surprisingly not by much.\
+\
 ![Day_3_Historical](https://user-images.githubusercontent.com/105609020/168522040-208002a8-7515-419e-8b6e-e06b3514f99e.png)

 # Day 4: Flora
+Here is every NFL playoff match up since 2010.
+I chose 2010 so every team would be represented at least once.
+One interesting finding here is the most common matchup has been San Francisco vs Green Bay, and the 49ers have won all 4 games! \
+\
 ![Day_4_Flora](https://user-images.githubusercontent.com/105609020/168523412-e176c871-ca24-4958-8936-562533c6000d.png)

 # Day 5: Slope
+While ideally a team has an efficient run game and pass game, being able to pass the ball is more important when it comes to winning games.
+As you can see, the correlation between winning and a team's passing offense is stronger than winning and their rushing offense. \
+\
 ![Day_5_Slope](https://user-images.githubusercontent.com/105609020/168697682-5981f0fa-aedc-4c9b-a031-218a88ad84dd.png)

 # Day 6: Data Day
+The data does not lie.
+The Miami Dolphins are the only team in NFL history to complete an undefeated season. \
+\
 ![Day_6_Data_Day](https://user-images.githubusercontent.com/105609020/168701812-718e6e68-aa06-43d0-b620-4cae5f225500.png)

 # Day 7: Physical